ni/nimi-python/docs/nidmm/attributes.rst

     .. note:: NI-DMM ignores this property for capacitance and inductance measurements on the NI 4082 and NI 4072.
-To achieve better resolution for such measurements, use the
+To achieve better resolution for such measurements, use the `Number of LC Measurements to Average <pniDMM_NumberofLCMeasurementsToAverage.html>`__ property.

     The following table lists the characteristics of this property.